compound-finance/encumber-factory/README.md

 `decreaseAllowance` functions that are part of OpenZeppelin's ERC20 implementation and are included in the EncumberableToken.

+## Considerations when integrating with encumberable tokens

+Tokens that implement the Encumbrance spec are ERC20 compatible, but they behave in slightly different ways than other ERC20s.
+These differences may be important to consider when writing a protocol or application that interacts with encumberable tokens.

+For example, an owner address might have a balance of an encumberable token and might grant an allowance to a spender address.
+But if that spender address attempts to transfer some of the owner's balance while the owner has an encumbrance on it, the transfer will fail.

+In this scenario, it is important to read the `availableBalanceOf` for the owner address; reading the owner's balance and the spender's allowance does not give a complete idea of how many tokens can be transferred.

 # Deployed addresses

 XXX coming soon